debarroso/the_hive/README.md

-# Initial K3s Raspberry Pi Cluster Setup with Ansible
+# K3s Raspberry Pi Cluster Setup with Ansible

-This repository contains Ansible playbooks to automate the setup of a K3s Kubernetes cluster on a group of Raspberry Pi nodes.
+This repository contains Ansible playbooks to fully automate the setup of a K3s Kubernetes cluster on a group of Raspberry Pi nodes, from OS configuration to application deployment.

 ## Prerequisites

-*   **Ansible Controller**: You need a machine with Ansible installed to run these playbooks.
+* **Ansible Controller**: A machine with Ansible installed to run these playbooks (e.g., your Mac Mini).
 * **Raspberry Pi Nodes**: A set of Raspberry Pis with a fresh install of a compatible OS (e.g., Raspberry Pi OS).
-*   **SSH Access**: Ensure you have passwordless SSH access from your Ansible controller to all Raspberry Pi nodes.
+* **SSH Access**: Passwordless SSH access from your Ansible controller to all Raspberry Pi nodes.
+* **Python `kubernetes-client`**: The Helm and Kubernetes Ansible modules require this.
+Install it with `pip install kubernetes-client`.

 ## Inventory Setup

 1. Open the `hosts` file.
 2. Under the `[the_hive]` group, list the hostnames or IP addresses of your Raspberry Pi nodes.
 You can assign host names in the `/etc/hosts` file.
+The first node in the list will become the control plane (master).

     ```ini
     [the_hive]